lauragift21/future-css-2021-talk/slides.md

 <figure>
 <img src="/word-cloud.png" class="mx-auto" width="600" alt="Word Cloud for CSS Properties">
 <figcaption class="text-center text-sm pt-2 text-white underline">
-Word Cloud of Some Modern CSS Properties
+Word cloud of some modern CSS properties
 </figcaption>
 </figure>

 <!--
 Now we're in time where it possible to style your layout with Flexbox and Grid whivh saves us all the headache of styling multi-demensional layout. what else can we do with Modern CSS.
 I'm pretty sure most of us keep up with the latest in CSS world so some of these might already be familair to you.
 -->